 Greg Gagliardi (LSOE ’00) was a three-year board member at The Heights, including two years as features editor.
-While at BC, he was also a member of the School of Education Honors Program and was School of Education Senate President and a Resident Assistant.
+While at BC, he was also a member of the School of Education Honors Program, School of Education Senate President and a Resident Assistant.
 He won the Rev. Wennerberg Award for school leadership and delivered the School of Education Undergraduate Commencement Address.
-Greg has been teaching English and journalism at Cherry Hill High School East in Southern New Jersey for 21 years and has been advising the school’s newspaper, Eastside, and online newspaper, Eastside Online, for that duration.
-His publication has been named the top in NJ for the past 12 years and has won over 500 awards in the past two decades, including many on the national level.
-He was named the Dow Jones Runner-Up to National High School Journalism Teacher of the Year in 2014.
-He has also been named Reader’s Digest’s Funniest Teacher in America in addition to receiving awards from the Philadelphia Inquirer, Disney, Cornell University and the College of New Jersey.
-He serves as New Jersey State Director of the Journalism Education Association and is the author of two books, the first of which is based on a humor column he started at the Heights.
+Greg has been teaching English and journalism at Cherry Hill High School East in New Jersey since September of 2000 and has been advising the school’s newspaper, Eastside, and online newspaper, Eastside Online, for that duration.
+His publication has been named the top in NJ every year since 2009 and has won over 1,000 awards in the past two decades, including many on the national level, like the NSPA Online Pacemaker He was named the Dow Jones Runner-Up to National High School Journalism Teacher of the Year in 2014.
+He has also been named Reader’s Digest’s Funniest Teacher in America in addition to receiving awards from the Philadelphia Inquirer, Disney, Cornell University, the College of New Jersey and the University of Rochester He serves as New Jersey State Director of the Journalism Education Association and is the author of two books, the first of which is based on a humor column he started at The Heights.
 He is also known as Twitter’s Most Followed Teacher in America.
-He lives in NJ with his wife, Melissa, and daughter, Mia.
+He lives in NJ with his wife, Melissa; daughter, Mia; and son, Nico.

 Tom Sheehan found his lifelong passion at The Heights.
 After serving as its editor in 1970, he worked as a staff reporter for The Boston Phoenix and The Boston Business Journal, and did research for WGBH’s Ten O’Clock News, WBZ’s I-Team, and the Federal Reserve Bank of Boston.
 Since 1992, he has been an editor at The Boston Globe.